bandhan-majumder/Desktop-Voice-Assistant/README.md

 🎵 **Play Some Downloaded Tunes:** Need a music break?
 Command VoiceWizard to play your favorite songs and set the mood. 🎶

+▶️ **Play <song_name> on youtube:** Open the youtube page of that song.
+Click and start listening, no need to search.

 💬 **Chat with Me:** Feeling chatty?
 Engage in a random chat, and let VoiceWizard sprinkle some fun into your day!

 🔄 **Reset Chat:** Start fresh by resetting the chat with a quick voice command – a clean slate for new conversations.

 📰 **Tell Me the News:** Stay informed!
 Ask VoiceWizard for the latest news, and get updates without lifting a finger.

-🌤️ **Weather Update:** Planning your day?
+🌤️ **Weather of <city_name>:** Planning your day?
 VoiceWizard has got you covered with real-time weather updates for any city.

-✍️ **Write Something Down:** Dictate your thoughts, and let VoiceWizard jot them down in a file.
+✍️ **Write a letter with artificial intelligence:** Dictate your thoughts, and let VoiceWizard jot them down in a file.
 Effortless note-taking!

 ⏰ **What's the Time?:** Curious about the time?
 Just ask VoiceWizard, and it'll happily announce the current time.